The Joy of Mirror Making

 Extreme pressure can be applied to the ring tool.
 Because the ring tool is metal, it changes shape very little while grinding on the glass.
 A tiled plaster tool grinds both tiles and plaster, with both starting flat, meaning that the tile must be ground convex and the glass ground concave.
 Ring tools reach desired depth about twice as fast as tiled ceramic tools.
 Ring tools for smaller mirrors should be no more than half the mirror diameter size; otherwise grinding time is increased.
 Don't forget to apply pressure with smaller ring tools; they can be hard to grip.

-Stop just before desired depth: about 5/6 is good.
+Stop just before desired depth: about 5/6 of the way towards the goal is good.
 The center will deepen during the first stage of fine grinding as contact is achieved across the mirror face and fine grinding tool.
 On larger mirrors, the ring tool may leave the zones part way to the edge a little underground.
 For these mirrors, as you near the depth, you can alter the strokes to be off-center.
 This will prevent the mirror zones partway to the edge not being ground deep enough.

 I use a discarded pulley.
 Ring tools can be pipe floor flanges - anything round metal object that will touch in a ring on its perimeter.